illidanlab/PREPARE-Challenge-Acoustic-Track-Code/README.md

 Use `pip install -r requirements.txt` to install necessary libraries.

 ## Data Preparation
-Download acoustic data in PREPARE Challenge website in [https://www.drivendata.org/competitions/299/competition-nih-alzheimers-acoustic-2/](https://www.drivendata.org/competitions/299/competition-nih-alzheimers-acoustic-2/) and put it in folder named `data`.
+Download acoustic data from PREPARE Challenge website in [https://www.drivendata.org/competitions/299/competition-nih-alzheimers-acoustic-2/](https://www.drivendata.org/competitions/299/competition-nih-alzheimers-acoustic-2/) and put it in folder named `data`.

 ## Demos
 Here we provide several demos of results in the project report.